-How to Tell if Fish Has Gone Bad
+Learn How to Identify Fish that's Gone Bad

-Eating bad fish can cause food poisoning, so it's important to take extreme precaution when assessing the freshness of your fish
+Eating bad fish can cause food poisoning, so it's important to take extreme precautions when assessing its freshness.

 How to tell if fish has gone bad

-- Skin: It will have very soft skin that easily detaches from its scales and meat.
+- Skin.
+It’ll have very soft skin that easily detaches from its scales and meat

-- Eyes: It’ll have sunken eyes, creamy corneas, and gray pupils, as if it has cataracts.
+- Eyes.
+It’ll have sunken eyes, creamy corneas, and gray pupils as if it had cataracts

-- Gills: Their gills are behind their head, and are yellowed or gray.
+- Gills.
+These are behind their head and are either yellowed or gray

-- Guts: This is the first area affected by aging; you will find the fish to be swollen or flaccid and sunken.
+- Guts.
+This is the first area affected by spoiling; the fish will be swollen or flaccid and sunken

-Skin: If it’s fresh it’ll have a vibrant color, with hard and shining scales.
+- Skin.
+Fresh it’ll have a vibrant color, with hard and shining scales

-Eyes: It’ll have protruding eyes, with black pupils that glisten.
+- Eyes.
+It’ll have protruding eyes, with black pupils that glisten if it’s fresh

-Gills: The gills will be pink or red, depending on the species, clean, bright, and without mucous.
+- Gills.
+The gills will be pink or red, depending on the species, clean, bright, and without slime

 Tips to prevent unwanted surprises

-Something important to note is that eating fish that has been in the freezer if you haven’t been at home for a few weeks can be quite risky.
-This is because you don’t know if there were power failures, which would mean that it wasn’t properly frozen.
+- Eating fish that has been in the freezer if you haven’t been at home for a few weeks can be quite risky

-Generally speaking, frozen products shouldn’t be out of the freezer for longer than 2 days after they have been frozen.
-Freezing them again is never recommended.
+You should never refreeze it.
 If you discover defrosted fish due to power failure, the safest option is to throw it away.

 The moisture content